haykam821/Blog/posts/dev-env.md

 - Log into GitHub.
 - Set the appearance to dark.
-- Change the external editor to Visual Studio Code.
+- Change the external editor to Visual Studio Code, which we installed earlier.

 I usually clone the frequently used repos of mine to my disk as well.